ericgio/react-bootstrap-typeahead/README.md

 ## Rendering
 `react-bootstrap-typeahead` is intended to work with standard [Bootstrap](http://getbootstrap.com/) components and styles.
 It provides basic rendering for your data by default, but also allows for more advanced options should the need arise.

+### `overflowTo`
+By default the dropdown will be sized to match the width of the input element.
+If you have options that are larger than the input box you may specify `overflowTo="right"` or `overflowTo="left"` which will size the dropdown to match it's content and align to the right or the left of the input box

 ### `renderMenuItem`
 Allows you to control rendering of the entire menu item.
 Your function will be passed the `TypeaheadMenu` props, an individual option from your data list, and the index:
 ```